hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

     {: codeblock}
     {: android}

     There is a [known Google defect](https://code.google.com/p/android/issues/detail?id=212879) preventing use of the latest Play Services version (currently at 9.2.0).
-Use a lower version.
+Use a version that is less than 9.2.0.
     {: note}
     {: android}